 SUMMARY: This resolution will continue the current policies that authorize the university Treasurer and/or Senior Vice President for the Office of Business and Finance or their designees to provide oversight and signature authority over the function of buying, selling, and transferring of stocks, bonds, and other financial instruments.
 The resolution continues the authorization that allows the university Treasurer and/or Senior Vice President for the Office of Business and Finance or their designees to designate depositories and custodians and to open and maintain accounts at various financial institutions.
 It allows the university Treasurer or the treasurer's designees to be authorized to enter into agreements with institutions providing financial products and services on behalf of the university.
 In addition, the university Treasurer and/or Senior Vice President for the Office of Business and Finance or their designees retain the authorization to sign agreements for bank financing, underwriting, brokerage, leasing, equipment financing, deposits, foreign currency exchange, hedging vehicles including forwards, futures, swaps and options, and other financial advisory services.
-The resolution also will continue the current authorization that allows the university Treasurer and/or Senior Vice President for the Office President for the Office of Business and Finance to the current authorization that allows the university Treasurer and/or Senior Vice President for bank financing, underwriting, brokerage, leasing, equipment financing, deposits, foreign currency exchange, hedging vehicles including forwards, futures, swaps and options, and other financial advisory services.
 The resolution also will continue the current authorization that allows the university Treasurer and/or Senior Vice President for the Office of Business and Finance or their designees to enter into insurance-related agreements which include emergency response service agreements.